jawadato/simple-6DOF-component-example/README.md

 # Plugin Dependency

-This is an example project which demonstrates the **Simple 6DOF Component Plugin**.
-It Requires the [plugin](https://www.unrealengine.com/marketplace/en-US/product/1aeb594687894593ba4ab65bb3c6666d) to work.
+This is an example project which demonstrates the **[Simple 6DOF Component Plugin](https://www.unrealengine.com/marketplace/en-US/product/1aeb594687894593ba4ab65bb3c6666d)**.
+It Requires the plugin to be fully functional.
+The art assets and non plugin related functionalities may still prove useful to some.
 - Install the plugin to your engine.
 - Download or clone this repo then open the .uproject file.
 - When prompted, select your desired Engine version.
 Project works for Engine versions 4.27 and above.